-Dean’s Blue Hole is iconic and known to be second deepest salt water blue hole in the world.
-There is a shallow sandy lip around the edge and it plunges down to 663 ft. beyond the shelf.
-The beach is gorgeous and stretches for miles.
-You can climb to the top from either side to jump in or just take in the breathtaking view.
-It is enclosed on 3 sides by rock cliffs and on the third side is a turquoise lagoon, the blue hole is always calm.
+Dean’s Blue Hole is an iconic natural wonder and known to be second deepest salt water blue hole in the world.
+It’s enclosed on three sides by a cliff face protecting it from wind and wave action.
+On it’s forth side it faces a beautiful turquoise lagoon with a gorgeous white sand beach that goes on for miles.
+There is a shallow sandy lip around the edge that plunges down to 663 ft. just beyond the shelf.
+You can climb to the top of the cliff from either side to jump in or just take in the breathtaking view.
 On a calm day at low-tide, you can walk all the way out past the blue hole and see out beyond the surrounding cliffs.
+It’s location makes it easily accessible, there is signage on the main road and small signs to guide you along the way.
+Free divers from all over the world love this location and practice here for free diving competitions.
+The free diving world record was set here in April 2007 and it’s also the site of an international free diving competition every year.

 Related: Chimney Rock, Long Island, Bahamas